THE ENCHANTED NATURE NEWSLETTER

-By: Victoria Vacher
+By: Victoria and Christopher Vacher

 With this knowledge, hopefully, the desire of society to protect the forests will increase.
 Despite the importance of their ecological, social, economic and health benefits, forests are still endangered by droughts, fires, pests and unprecedented deforestation!
 Sustainable forest management and the use of their resources is key to combating climate change.

 There are many things we humans disagree about, but the need to protect our forests and plant more trees should be a topic we can all agree upon.
 It is up to us to safeguard these precious treasures

 Interesting facts about forests:

 Are home to over 80% of land animals and plants

 Provide subsistence and livelihood for approximately 1.6 billion people (about 20% of the world population).

 Store approximately 296 gigatons of carbon in above and below ground biomass